threefoldfoundation/www_threefold_io/content/page/home/home.md

 id: home
 metaTitle: ThreeFold | Home
 metaDesc: ThreeFold is the engine for a planet positive and data sovereign Internet.
 A collaborative movement of people who care about a better future.
-metaImg: ./home_header.jpg
+metaImg: ./home_bg.jpg
-header_slogan: BE
+header_slogan: from zero
-header_title: THE INTERNET
+header_title: to one
-header_image: ./home_header.jpg
+header_image: ./home_bg.jpg

 header_altImg: threefold
-header_excerpt: ThreeFold is the engine for a planet positive and data sovereign Internet.
-A collaborative movement of people who care about a better future.
+header_excerpt: The digital infrastructure for an interconnected world.
-button: ''
+button: Expand the network
-link: ''
+link: /
+button2: Expand the network2
+link2: /
+button3: Expand the network3
+link3: /

 cta2: home_cta2
 productsMain: product